Home Bureaucracy Rajasthan youth falling prey to sextortion racket

 Biju George Joseph warns against talking on video calls

-police Biju George Joseph has warned against picking video calls originating from unknown numbers.
+Jaipur police commissioner Biju George Joseph has warned against picking video calls originating from unknown numbers.

 “Such cyber crimes are on rise.
 One should never pick up video calls originating from unknown number.
 If a person falls victim, don't get afraid, report to police,” Joseph said.